DeepSOIC/fir_crossover_design/README.md

 So, i want a sharpest crossover for a given length of the filter.

 The concept of the crossover is very simple.
 I pass the input audio through a low-pass filter, and that goes to the woofer (with some extra correction after).
-Then i delay the input signal by the delay of LPF, and subtract out the LPF-ed signal.
+Then i delay the input signal by the delay of LPF (which is half the filter length), and subtract out the LPF-ed signal.
-This gives the high-pass complement of the filter, that sum together perfectly (a subtractive crossover).
+This gives the high-pass complement of the filter, that sums together perfectly with the LPF-ed signal to reconstruct the original (a "subtractive crossover" - that summation should be happening in the air).
 The best part about it is that i can handle the full stereo crossover with just one fir LPF (with a slight problem that bass in the side channel will get through into the mid drivers, which isn't a problem for me right now, but can be filtered out with an iir filter if really necessary).

 I figured out that my dsp program leaves about 750-ish taps for fir filtering.
 So my design goal was 250 Hz low-pass fir filter with 731 taps.